softwaresaved/2020-04-30-ramp-swc/novice/git/index.md

 **Git** was written by Linus Torvalds (maintainer of the Linux kernel), to scratch his own itch, so if you think it's idiosyncractic in places, you know who to blame.

-Git has found wider prominence partly through the rise of **GitHub** - a web based Git repository hosting service.
+Git has found wider prominence partly through the rise of **GitHub** - a web based Git repository hosting service which simplifies collaboration.
 GitHub also provide bells and whistles like **bug tracking**, **task management** and other tools for managing software projects.

 You don't **need** to use GitHub to employ Git, but we will use it today to demonstrate the use of remote repositories.